GetTerminus/terminus-oss/README.md

 See the 'Docs' column in the [table above](#packages) for individual demos and documentation.

+You can also browse all demos by visiting our [chromatic storybook][chromatic-storybook].

 ### Generated Documentation

-Component docs are now displayed directly inside the [new demos][chromatic-storybook].
+Component docs now are displayed directly inside the [new demos][chromatic-storybook].

 Legacy, stand-alone API docs can be found here:
 [http://uilibrary-docs.terminus.ninja/release](http://uilibrary-docs.terminus.ninja/release)

+### Upgrading

+Upgrade all `@terminus` packages at once: `yarn upgrade --scope @terminus`.

+Upgrade to the latest stable version regardless of your current ranges: `yarn upgrade --scope @terminus --latest`.

 <!-- Links -->
 [semantic-release]:       https://github.com/semantic-release/semantic-release